 4. Rice Vinegar

-Made from rice, rice vinegar (米酢) is sweeter, milder, and less acidic than western vinegar.
-It lends mild tangy, sourish yet fruity notes to the dish.
-We use it to make sushi vinegar seasoning to make sushi rice, Japanese-style salads, pickles, and various sauces.
+Made from rice, rice vinegar (米酢) is sweeter, milder, and less acidic than Western vinegar.
+It lends mild tangy, sour yet fruity notes to dishes.
+We use it to make sushi vinegar seasoning for sushi rice, in Japanese-style salads, pickles, and various sauces.

 Where to buy: You can find rice vinegar in the Asian aisle of the majority of grocery stores.